 This is good news in terms of women’s autonomy and right to make their own medical decisions.
 Because of religious refusal policies, however, some private hospitals—particularly religiously affiliated facilities—may require signed consent from both spouses.
 To find out more about how religiously affiliated hospitals are restricting women’s access to reproductive services, visit our allies at MergerWatch.

 The bottom line is that it’s very unlikely that a health care provider would refuse to perform a hysterectomy without spousal consent.
 People who are interested in hysterectomy should discuss the risks and with their health care provider privately to make the best decision for their own, unique circumstances.
-For more information, see the NWHN’s Fact Sheet.
+For more information, see the NWHN’s Consumer Health Information.

 The information on this site is not intended or implied to be a substitute for professional medical advice, diagnosis or treatment.
 All content, including text, graphics, images, and information, contained on or available through this website is for general information purposes only.